Kevinwmiguel/42_Lisbon_CommonCore/README.md

 ## About 42

-42 is an innovative and non-profit programming school that offers a unique educational model based on projects and peer learning, without teachers or formal classes.
+42 is an innovative and non-profit programming school that oC Piscine|C Piscine Brussels|C Piscine Antwerp / C Piscine C 07ffers a unique educational model based on projects and peer learning, without teachers or formal classes.
 Through practical and collaborative challenges, students develop technical skills and problem-solving abilities, preparing for careers in software development.

 Feel free to explore the repositories and reach out if you have any questions or feedback!